Mechanical engineering students at UT are sometimes called ‘etcetera engineers.’

 That’s partly because the mechanical engineering building—called the Engineering Teaching Building II—is often abbreviated to ETC. But it’s mainly because of the breadth of topics the field encompasses and opportunities it enables.

-Tim Smith, a summer 2013 Moncrief Undergraduate Summer Intern, and a 2014 UT mechanical engineering grad, embraced the etcetera as a student.
-He worked as an facilities engineer intern for BHP Billiton in Houston, and helped ICES professor Michael Sacks construct computational heart models as an ICES summer intern.
-Read more.Posted: Jan.
-17, 2017
+Tim Smith, ICES’ 2014 Graham F. Carey Computational Science Scholarship winner and a mechanical engineer who graduated this summer, embraced the etcetera as a student.
+He worked as an facilities engineer intern for BHP Billiton in Houston, was the lead author of a scientific paper (it’s currently under review), and helped ICES researcher Michael Sacks construct computational heart models as an ICES summer intern.

 Smith is continuing to pursue his scientific interests post-graduate, but as a different sort of ‘etcetera engineer:’ an ICES Computational Science, Engineering, and Mathematics (CSEM) graduate student and holder of a CSEM fellowship.

 “I like how ICES has this mentality of ‘come and learn, talk with professors, figure out where you want to go,’” Smith said.